Education and Research

 Australia Awards Endeavour Scholarships and Fellowships

-Applications for the 2018 round of the Endeavour Scholarships and Fellowships will open in April 2017.
+Applications for the 2018 round of the Endeavour Scholarships and Fellowships has opened on 19 April 2017.
 All applicants (both successful and unsuccessful) will be advised of the outcome of their application in December 2017.
+You can learn more information from our PPT presentation on 2018 Endeavour Scholarships and Fellowships.

 The Australia Awards Endeavour Scholarships and Fellowships are internationally competitive, merit-based scholarships that support Australians to undertake study, research and professional development overseas and citizens from eligible countries to undertake these activities in Australia.